Topic: Government

 Written on January 6, 2020 at 5:45 am, by

 The Town is now accepting applications for the AWC Center for Quality Communities Scholarship Fund.
 The scholarship is available through a statewide competitive process for students who are actively engaged in their city government and/or community and plan to attend post-secondary school in fall 2020.
 Up to six $1500 scholarships will be awarded.
-As a member of Continue Reading
+As a Continue Reading

 Town offers Christmas tree recycling pickup January 9th